supa2/Automaton/The-button-machine.md

 #include <Automaton.h>

 // Short and long press toggle different leds on and off
-// Provide an audible beep when a button press is registered
+// Provides audible feedback when a button press is registered

 Atm_led ready, led1, led2;
 Atm_button button;